-You are expected to keep a back-up, digital copy of your assignments and online tests.
+You are expected to keep a back-up, digital copy of your assignment.

 Grade appeals

 Instructors and teaching assistants take the marking of assignments very seriously, and will work diligently to be fair, consistent, and accurate.
 Nonetheless, mistakes and oversights occasionally happen.
 If you believe that to be the case, you must adhere to the following rules: